ariga/atlas/doc/website/blog/2022-05-19-announcing-atlas-projects.md

   // this environment.
   url = "mysql://localhost:3306"

-  // Define the URL of the Dev Database for this environment
+  // Define the URL of the Dev Database for this environment.
   // See: https://atlasgo.io/dev-database
   dev = "mysql://localhost:3307"